sailfishos/docs.sailfishos.org/Develop/Ambience/README.md

 Image files are placed under `images/` and can be for example for an Ambience with the name My Special Ambience:

-1. wallpaper-my-special-ambience.jpg: wallpaper listed in the Ambience file, size should be 2048x2048 pixels.
+1. my-special-ambience.jpg: wallpaper listed in the Ambience file, size should be 2048x2048 pixels.

-2. my-special-ambience.jpg: image shown as hero image on Settings > Ambience, size should be 540x1600 pixels.
+The file with the name of the ambience will be used as cover image under Settings > Ambience in the settings app.

 ## Creating an Ambience